SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-05-Logging/README.md

 ![Expand](images/Exercise3_16_application_logs_expand.JPG)

-15. You can switch between the RAW and JSON view using the tabs.
+15. You can switch between the _table_ and _JSON_ view using the tabs.
 Click the JSON tab to view the expanded application log entry in JSON format.

 ![Expand](images/Exercise3_16a_application_logs_JSON.JPG)